Scientific Name

 Description

 Conophytum cubicum is a spectacular dwarf succulent that forms a small clump of more or less cubic bodies with a concave upper surface.
-The bodies are pairs of leaves joined to their tips with only a small opening through which the flower stalk appears in mid-summer or early fall.
-They grow up tp 0.6 inches (1.5 cm) tall and 0.4 inches (1 cm) thick, tapering slightly toward their base.
-The epidermis is smooth, pale bluish-green to pale brownish, often red-spotted to red-crossed on the upper surface.
-The diurnal flowers are white with a brownish-orange, up to 2.4 inches (6 cm) long tube.
-They are possibly the largest flowers in the genus.
+The bodies consist of a pair of leaves joined to their tips with only a small opening through which the flower stalk appears in mid-summer or early fall.
+They can grow up to 0.6 inches (1.5 cm) tall and 0.4 inches (1 cm) thick, tapering slightly toward their base.
+The epidermis is smooth, pale bluish-green to brownish, often red-spotted to red-crossed on the upper surface.

 Hardiness